Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Results and Analysis

-First, generalization over the flight time \cite{celestini2025generalizable} is evaluated in the context of the LEO rendezvous scenario \cite{takubo2024towards}, formulated as a fixed-time, single-objective nonconvex OCP.
+First, generalization over flight time \cite{celestini2025generalizable} is evaluated in the context of the LEO rendezvous scenario \cite{takubo2025towards}.
 Figure~\ref{fig:leo_analysis} presents the statistical analysis of the ART-generated trajectories.
-For this analysis, the test data consist of unseen scenarios sampled from the same distribution as the training dataset.
-The results show that ART-generated trajectories consistently outperform the baseline across all three metrics, demonstrating higher success rates, improved optimality, and reduced iteration counts to convergence.
-In particular, when cumulative constraint violations are low, the objective values at convergence are nearly identical; however, as the level of violation increases, the advantage of using ART-generated initial guesses becomes increasingly pronounced.
-This behavior occurs because initial guesses with low cumulative constraint violation require only minor adjustments to be rendered feasible, whereas those with high violations benefit from the substantially different trajectories proposed by ART, which guide the optimizer toward convergence within a more globally optimal basin in solution space.
-Overall, the results show that ART learns an effective control policy across varying flight times with reliability comparable to traditional convex-based methods.
+For this analysis, the test scenarios consist of previously unseen instances sampled from the same distribution as the training dataset.
+The results show that initialization with the ART-generated trajectories leads to a higher success rate of the convergence in the SCP across a wide range of constraint violations in the CVX solutions.
+Meanwhile, the optimality of the converged solution and the iteration counts to convergence are statistically improved or equivalent to the CVX-warmstarting.
+Overall, the results demonstrate that ART learns an effective control policy across varying flight times with reliability comparable to that of traditional convex-based methods.
 Moreover, it provides effective initial guesses that improve success rates, enhance optimality, and accelerate convergence in the subsequent SCP.